Gangplank Build Guide by Thatdudeinthecotton

 Sustain and Safety

-Gets into your core items faster at the expense of dueling stats and sustain.
-Good if you're confident that your opponent can't kill or bully you out of lane quickly.
+The best start generally which is why it gets the biggest paragraph.
 Both items build into 3 good start up items each.
-Faerie charm lets you get more health pots, but sapphire crystal gives more immediate mana before your first recall.
-If you feel you need more mana than this start can provide you should consider just starting with a flask instead.
+Faerie charm lets you get more health pots, but sapphire crystal gives more immediate mana before your first recall, which lets you heal more often with W. If you feel you need more mana than this start can provide you should consider just starting with a corrupting pot instead, but getting Sheen a couple minutes early is a really big deal if you can pull it off.

 First Time Back